changeemma/markdown-cv/index.md

 </div>

 ## About me
-Software developer who loves solving challenging problems and is eager to learn working with others while achieving common goals.
+Software developer who loves solving challenging problems and is eager to learn working with others while achieving common goals.<\br>
 Always looking to adopt best practices and habits in order to become a better professional.

 ## Technical skills